perkeep/perkeep/doc/overview.md

 directly serve it or share it out to others (public or with select ACLs), regardless of the original host's policies.

-Camlistore is a system to do all that.
+Perkeep is a system to do all that.

-While Camlistore can store files like a traditional filesystem (think: "directories", "files", "filenames"), it's specialized in storing higher-level objects, which can represent anything.
+While Perkeep can store files like a traditional filesystem (think: "directories", "files", "filenames"), it's specialized in storing higher-level objects, which can represent anything.

-In addition to an implementation, Camlistore is also a schema for how to represent many types of content.
+In addition to an implementation, Perkeep is also a schema for how to represent many types of content.
 Much JSON is used.

-Because every type of content in Camlistore is represented using content-addressable blobs (even metadata), it's impossible to "overwrite" things.
-It also means it's easy for Camlistore to sync in any direction between your devices and Camlistore storage servers, without versioning or conflict resolution issues.
+Because every type of content in Perkeep is represented using content-addressable blobs (even metadata), it's impossible to "overwrite" things.
+It also means it's easy for Perkeep to sync in any direction between your devices and Perkeep storage servers, without versioning or conflict resolution issues.

-Camlistore can represent both immutable information (like snapshots of filesystem trees), but can also represent mutable information.
+Perkeep can represent both immutable information (like snapshots of filesystem trees), but can also represent mutable information.
 Mutable information is represented by storing immutable, timestamped, GPG-signed blobs representing a mutation request.
 The